Connect with us

 A private integrated shield plan comprises two components.
 The first is MediShield Life.
 All Singaporeans and PRs are automatically covered under MediShield Life, Singapore’s basic health insurance plan.
 Coverage is provided regardless of age or pre-existing conditions.

-To ensure coverage is provided for higher-class public hospital wards or at private hospitals, Singapore residents can choose to upgrade their existing MediShield Life to an integrated shield plan.
+To ensure coverage is provided for higher-class public hospital wards or private hospitals, Singapore residents can choose to upgrade their existing MediShield Life to an integrated shield plan.

 Read Also: Your Complete Guide To Healthcare Financing In Singapore